 8. Adoption of agreements: in limited liability companies, normally a simple majority of votes will be required, although on certain matters established by the law or in the bylaws, bigger majorities may be established.

-In the case of BBVA, the rules applied on the procedure and execution of the General Meeting are established in the Bylaws of the Bank and in the General Meeting Regulations, both of which are available on the corporate web page, as well as all of the information relevant to the holding of the next General Meeting for 2019.
+In the case of BBVA, the rules applied on the procedure and execution of the General Meeting are established in the Bylaws of the Bank and in the Annual General Meeting Regulations, both are available on the corporate website along with all the information related to the upcoming 2020 Annual General Meeting.